-Since 1992, 10th October has been recognised as the World Mental Health day.
+Since 1992, 10th October is recognised as the World Mental Health day.
 The purpose of this day is to raise awareness in mental health issues, increase education on the topic and attempt to eliminate the stigma attached.
-According to the World Health Organisation (WHO) 1 in every 4 of us will be affected by mental disorders at some point in our lives.
+According to the World Health Organisation (WHO), 1 in every 4 of us will be affected by mental disorders at some point in our lives.
 About 450 million people worldwide are currently affected by some form of mental health condition, placing mental disorders among the leading causes of ill-health and disability worldwide.
 To add to this, the stigma around mental health conditions only makes the issue harder to identify and to treat.

 On this World Mental Health Day, we would like to share the great work being done by one of the non-Profits in Singapore – Over the Rainbow (OTR).
 Started in 2012, OTR’s vision is to be a one-stop hub for youth mental wellness.
 We interviewed the founder of OTR, Yen-Lu Chow, and here is the excerpt:

 What is the mission and vision for Over the Rainbow?

 Our mission is to transform youth mental wellness for the 21st century, by: